 In order to receive a quote for your xenograft study, email us the specific details listed below in order to efficiently begin the study quote process:

 - Cancer cell line(s) used in the study

 - Number (n=) of animals in each study group

 - Number of study groups and control groups

 - Administration route of test compound

-- Species of immunocompromised mouse (e.g. NOD/SCID, athymic Nude)
+- Species of immunodeficient mouse (e.g. NOD/SCID, athymic Nude)